Assistant Secretary of the Air Force (Acquisition, Technology and Logistics): History

-The assistant secretary of the air force for acquisition position was created in 1987 by National Security Decision Directive 219, following recommendations from President Reagan's Blue Ribbon Commission on Defense Management.
+The assistant secretary of the air force for acquisition (SAF/AQ) position was created in 1987 by National Security Decision Directive 219, following recommendations from President Reagan's Blue Ribbon Commission on Defense Management.
 The commission recommended the Department of Defense have clear lines of authority for acquisition management and outlined roles and responsibilities between the Office of the Secretary of Defense and the military departments.
-This move established the defense acquisition executive, the service acquisition executives for each military department, program executive officers who manage execution for a portfolio of programs.
+This move established the defense acquisition executive, the service acquisition executives for each military department, and program executive officers, who manage execution for a portfolio of programs.

-Prior to 1987, similar duties and responsibilities now carried out by the assistant secretary for acquisition were performed by offices in the Headquarters Secretariat with the following names and dates:
+In the past, similar duties and responsibilities now carried out by the SAF/AQ were performed by former offices in the Air Force Secretariat: